treussart/domoticz_skill/README.rst

 -  all lights-house = 3
 -  Light-Living room = 4

+The default settings for the domoticz connection and configuration is the local host without authentication.
+If you change it make sure to back the file up before asking Mycroft to update your Domoticz skill.

 Usage
 -----

-examples:

 In English :

+examples device names:

--  turn off the light in the living room
+-  Living room light
+-  Outside temperature
+-  Front door lock

+example phrases:

--  turn on the light in the living room
+-  Hey Mycroft turn on the living room light
--  can I get temperature in the living room
+-  Hey Mycroft what is the outside temperature?
+-  Hey Mycroft lock the front door
--  what's the temperature in the living room
+-  Hey Mycroft dim the dining room dimmer 50%

 In French (not yet tested) :